DanFraserUK/iRacing-On-Linux/One Reason To Use Linux/README.md

 1. Click the OneDrive cloud icon in the taskbar, then the gear icon, then **Settings**.
 2. Go to **Sync and backup**, then **Manage backup**.
-3. Turn off the toggle for Desktop, Documents, and Pictures, one at a time.
+3. Turn off the toggle for Desktop, Documents, Pictures and anything else, one at a time.
 4. When prompted, choose **This computer only**.
 This tells OneDrive to move the files back to your local profile instead of abandoning them in the OneDrive folder like it doesn't give a damn either way.

 This prompt does not appear on every version of OneDrive, because of course it fucking doesn't, consistency would be too much to ask.
 If you do not see it, move on to Part 3 and do it by hand.